The Ultimate Guide for the Sacred Valley in Peru 60+ Best Places to Visit

 Visit Free Inca Ruins in Urubamba

-Besides the free Inca ruins of Saywa and Chupani, there are other interesting Inca sites that are scattered nearby Urubamba and aren’t as hard to reach.
+Besides the free Inca ruins of Saywa and Chupani, there are other interesting Inca sites that are scattered nearby Urubamba that are not as hard to reach.
 Head up to Las Chullpas, which are located on the hillside closer to the community of Moccopata.
-The Sacred Valley is literally littered with free Inca ruins!

 One of the more unique free Inca ruins in Urubamba is actually the cemetery.
-The Urubamba cemetery is worth a visit as it’s built on top of an Old Inca Site.
+The Urubamba cemetery is worth a visit as itβs built on top of an Old Inca Site.
 See the remnants of Palacio de Huayna Capac and the fusion of the beautiful cemetery.

 Urubamba Restaurants